Are you looking to green up your laundry room and find a good bleach alternative that really works? If so, you’re in the right place!

 Also, there are products that work just as well and do not have the same concern for health or the environment!

 I mentioned earlier that I had tried a few different options to bleach for whitening whites.
 Some worked, some didn’t.
 But I will list the options and let you know the one that worked the best for me.

 The instructions for using vinegar as a whitener said to mix one part vinegar to six parts warm water.
 I did this and let the clothes soak overnight.
 I then washed as usual.
 The vinegar did whiten the clothes, but they still were not as white as I had hoped.
 Hanging them in the sun helped a little more.
 Overall, not a terrible option but not a good one if I do not have time to hang clothes on the line.

 For this technique, you can either add a cup of lemon juice to your regular wash load.
 For extra whitening, add a lemon to hot water, add clothing, and let sit overnight.
 Wash the next day as usual.

 This option did not work that well for me.
 We had some dingy socks and they did get whiter, but I wouldn’t say really white.
 I think this would work on something a little less dingy though.

 3. Baking soda

-I read that you can add baking soda right into your wash load so I decided to give it a try.
+I read that you can add baking soda right into your wash load.
 To try this method, add 1/2 cup to your laundry and wash as normal.
 Like the lemon juice, I noticed an improvement but not anything to be excited about.

 4. Oxygen-based bleach products